The c-projective symmetry algebras of K\"ahler surfaces: Kähler metrics with constant HSC

 \section{Kähler metrics with constant HSC}

-This appendix has two parts: We begin with an explicit realisation of the c-projective algebra of the Fubini-Study metric in complex dimension~2.
+This appendix provides additional material that supplements the main body of the paper.
+It has two parts: we begin with an explicit realisation of the c-projective algebra of the Fubini-Study metric in complex dimension~2.
 The second part is dedicated to the c-projective equivalence of Kähler surfaces with constant HSC.